kleenkanteen/Yelp-Clone/README.md

 Restaurant review site.
-Users can create restaurants, post menus, log in, add reviews, etc.
+Users can create restaurants, post menus, log in, review, like, etc.

 Tech stack: React + Material UI + Django + SQLite

+For a 3rd year web dev course.
+Team of 3.

+My role:
+- Implemeted backend and frontend of home feed page where users can subsribe to a restaurant's posts.
+- Implemeted backend and frontend of notifications page where users can get notified of replies to their reviews.
+And owners of likes or reviews of their restaurants.

 ## 👌 Setup